chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Defaults with waived connections

-A not uncommon usecase is to try to connect two Records; for matching members, they should be connected, but for unmatched members, *they should be assigned a default value*.
+Another not uncommon usecase is to try to connect two Records; for matching members, they should be connected, but for unmatched members, *they should be assigned a default value*.
 To accomplish this, use the other operators to initialize all Record members, then use `:<>=` with `waiveAll` to connect only the matching members.

 ```scala mdoc:silent